wangkaiwd/English-Study/articles/01 article.md

 ## [State of React State Management fro 2019](https://blog.bitsrc.io/state-of-react-state-management-in-2019-779647206bbc)
+> Observing state management in the wild… and the Store is open for business!
 ### One

 State management has always been a vital yet somewhat dreadful aspect for working with React.
 Recently I’ve had the pleasure of talking to a few R&D teams, each of whom had an entirely different opinion about this topic.